genexuslabs/gxcli/README.md

     new VerbParameter { Name = "ForceRebuild", Description = "Force rebuild the objects" },
-    new VerbParameter { Name = "DoNotExecuteReorg", Description = "Do not execute reorg, just create it" }, new VerbParameter { Name = "FailIfReorg", Description = "Generate, but do not make a build if a reorg is needed" }, new VerbParameter { Name = "CompileMains", Description = "Compile all main object, if false only compile the Developer Menu." }, new VerbParameter { Name = "DetailedNavigation", Description = "Show detailed navigation" }, };
+    new VerbParameter { Name = "DoNotExecuteReorg", Description = "Do not execute reorg, just create it" }, new VerbParameter { Name = "FailIfReorg", Description = "Generate, but do not make a build if a reorg is needed" }, new VerbParameter { Name = "CompileMains", Description = "Compile all main objects, if false only compile the Developer Menu." }, new VerbParameter { Name = "DetailedNavigation", Description = "Show detailed navigation" }, };